 If it’s a struggle for you to get right, a soil moisture gauge is an inexpensive tool that will be a big help.

 Related Post: How To Water A Succulent Plant

 String of pearls are not very cold hardy.
 They prefer temperatures in the 55-85°F range, and can suffer when it drops too much below that.
 Give them shade and more frequent water in higher temps.

 Keep them away from drafty spots and cold air as well.
 That’s a common reason for dropping leaves.

 In the winter, keep them at a steady 60°F and reduce water to trigger a partial dormancy that encourages those fragrant summer flowers.

 It’s not necessary to fuss over fertilizing as part of your regular string of pearls care routine.
 But an occasional, diluted feedings of liquid plant food can encourage faster, fuller growth.

-Use a cacti and succulent fertilizer or a general purpose one to feed them in the spring and summer.
 I recommend using natural, organic options like these over synthetic ones, which can damage and burn them.

 Apply only a weak dose in the spring so it’s not overwhelmed.
 Then, stop fertilizing completely in the fall and winter.